SCIFIHISTORY.NET

 Not all that many people heard about so much as watched Roughnecks: The Starship Trooper Chronicles when it premieredon this day in 1999.
 Its inspiration -- the theatrical Starship Troopers -- was kinda/sorta split in fandom (probably as many folks liked it as loathed it), so the series never had much of a chance.
 And that's a shame because quite a bit of it is actually vastly superior to the original movie.
 I've read that the show actually developed a respectable following once it came out on DVD, but, by then, there just wasn't enough interest for Sony to give producers the money to wrap it all up nice and neat.
 Instead, the show ended on a massive cliffhanger, with the alien bugs poised to invade the planet Earth.

 I'm willing to lay odds that few folks recognize the face of the lovely lady above.
 That there is none of than Mary Shelley.
-Folks interested in SciFi should definitely know who she is as Shelley practically 'engineered' a whole sub-genre of horror tinkering on the fringes of science with her seminal Gothic horror novel Frankenstein.
+Folks interested in SciFi should definitely know who she is as Shelley practically 'engineered' a whole sub-genre of Horror tinkering on the fringes of science with her seminal Gothic horror novel Frankenstein.
 Though she's no longer with us, Shelley was born on this day in 1797.

 A young Raymond Massey sat thinking about his future in the film adaptation of H.G.
 Wells Things To Come (1936).
 Despite serving up an impressively visual last sequence, the film tinkers with its political messages far too closely to really be memorable so far as this viewer is concerned, but Massey (in multiple roles, as are most in the cast) certainly did his best to elevate the production.
 Though he's no longer with us, Massey was born on this day in 1896.

 Funnyman Bill Daily will go down in TV history for his work aboard I Dream Of Jeannie and The Bob Newhart Show, but he also tried on SciFi/Horror for size with work aboard Alligator 2: The Mutation (1991).
 Though he's no longer with us, Daily was born on this day in 1927.
-[Source: IMDB.com]

 The original Solaris (1972) is one of those films I've read plenty about yet never seen, mostly because what I've read hasn't much interested me in pursuing it.
 Still, kudos to Anatoliy Solonitsyn for making a key appearance in the flick.
 Though he's no longer with us, Solonitsyn was born on this day in 1934.

 With just over fifty screen credits to his name, it's still surprising how many entries the late Don Pedro Colley managed to squeeze into genre projects.
 Fans might recognize him from work aboard The Wild Wild West, Beneath The Planet Of The Apes (1970), THX 1138 (1971), Night Gallery, The Bionic Woman, Space Academy, Quest Of The Delta Knights (1993), and Piranha (1995).
 Though he's no longer with us, Colley was born on this day in 1938.
-[Source: IMDB.com]

 Smart and sexy Elizabeth Ashley played smart and sexy 'Dr. Erica Bergner' opposite Lee Majors' 'Steve Austin' in The Solid Gold Kidnapping, one of the original telefilms which launched The Six Million Dollar Man franchise.
 Ashley was born on this day in 1939.
-[Source: IMDB.com]

 During his career in the business, Ben Jones paid a visit to the fourth season of Sliders for good measure.
 Jones was born on this day in 1941.
-[Source: IMDB.com]

 The forever sexy Peggy Lipton (above center) had a role accepting mail from Kevin Costner in 1997's Apocalyptic drama The Postman.
 Though she's no longer with us, Lipton was born on this day in 1946.

 Christopher Collins chewed scenery admirably (as a Klingon captain) with his work aboard Star Trek: The Next Generation's "A Matter Of Honor," but he was also the voice of a solid handful of additions to the original world of TV's animated The Transformers.
 Though he's no longer with us, Collins was born on this day in 1949.
-[Source: IMDB.com]

 Throughout his career, Timothy Bottoms has popped up in a handful of franchises which tickle the fancy of SciFi fans.
 The versatile actor has scored roles in such properties as Invaders From Mars (1986), The Twilight Zone (1988), The Ray Bradbury Theatre (1990), and Land of the Lost (1991-92).
 Bottoms was born on this day in 1951.

 Early in his professional career, the great David Paymer played a young scientist aboard Night Of The Creeps (1986).
 Though he tends to gravitate toward more conventional fare, Paymer also appeared in The Powers Of Matthew Star, The Greatest American Hero, and Howard The Duck (1986).
 Paymer was born on this day in 1954.
-[Source: IMDB.com]

 Pictured above as the Kryptonian elder Lor-Em from 2013's Man of Steel, actor Julian Richings helped bring to life the alien world of Superman's birth.
 Otherwise, the man continues to move almost effortlessly in and out of genre work, appearing in such properties as Supernatural, Orphan Black, and Hemlock Grove.
 Richings was born on this day in 1955.
-[Source: IMDB.com]

 The talented Joan McMurtrey played arguably what is one of the more tragic creations in Babylon 5 (wiki link here) in the guise of 'Carolyn Sanderson.'
 The actress also booked roles aboard Alien Nation, Dark Skies, and Tremors.
 McMurtrey was born on this day in 1958.
-[Source: IMDB.com]

 Ely Pouget (pictured above center) has enjoyed roles in such SciFi projects as Death Machine (1994), Lawnmover Man 2: Beyond Cyberspace (1996), and Total Reality (1997).
 Pouget was born on this day in 1961.